rsvim/rsvim.github.io/docs/manual/configuration/create_plugin.md

 ## Use TypeScript

-Using [TypeScript](https://www.typescriptlang.org/) as the plugin developing language is recommended if you want to build something big, and ensure the code quality.
+Using [TypeScript](https://www.typescriptlang.org/) as the plugin developing language is recommended if you want to build something big, and ensure the code quality to avoid unexpected runtime issues.